johnleider/battlenet-api/README.md

 $heroes = $diablo->get();
 ```

 This will asynchronously request 25 concurrent requests at a time.
 The response will return as an array of JSON objects.
+The call will not be made until the get method is called.